 The point of me bringing up sexuality in this post is 2 fold:

-1. This was an area of my life that I purposely ignored, even while I was in a straight monogamous relationship, and in doing so, was one of the main culprits to why my health started to deteriorate.
+1. This was an area of my life that I purposely ignored and hid, and which caused further confusion since I was in a straight monogamous relationship.
+And in doing so, was one of the main culprits to why my health started to deteriorate.

 You see, this was something that I knew, deep, deep down inside existed.
 It was an aspect of myself that I did not accept or pay any attention to.
 And because of fear (fucking fear), I chose to turn my head and to bury it deeper and deeper inside me.